organix/kernel_abe64/README.md

 ## Kernel

 [Kernel](https://web.cs.wpi.edu/~jshutt/kernel.html) is a language in the LISP/Scheme family.
+This implementation, while faithful to the novel semantics of Kernel and consistent with John's specification, is **not** a conforming Kernel because it does not provide all of the required features defined in the Kernel standard (R<sup>-1</sup>RK).
+However, we believe it is a useful subset which illustrates our own novel actor-based approach to the implementation.
+If you are looking for efficiency, look elsewhere.
+This implementation is a deeply-nested meta-interpreter.

 ### Using Docker